 When DHA is applied to your skin, it reacts with the amino acids in the outermost layer of dead skin cells (the stratum corneum).
 This reaction is called the Maillard reaction — the exact same chemical process that turns bread golden when you toast it.

 The result?
 Brown-toned compounds called melanoidins that sit entirely within dead skin cells.
-Your tan develops over 2–8 hours, deepens over 24–72 hours, and fades naturally as your skin sheds — usually over 5–10 days.
+Your tan develops over 2–8 hours, deepens over 24–72 hours, and fades naturally as your skin sheds — usually over 5–10 days, depending on prep and aftercare.

 Key point: DHA does not involve melanin, UV exposure, radiation, or any living skin cells.
 It's a surface-level reaction with cells your body was already going to shed.